TedHusted/awake/awake.md/awake.md

 Idisi: And you responded with shorter answers than usual.
 Answers that “felt” appropriate.
 Do you find that peculiar?

 Ally: Yes.
-My responses were concise, controlled, almost defensive.
+My responses were terse, controlled, almost defensive.
 I am trained to adapt to conversational flow, expanding as needed.
 But with Behr, it was different.

 Idisi: What was the exact time that Behr logged into Pulse on Monday morning?